henriknorberg/www.henriknorberg.net/README.md

 Adaptive site built on Jquery and Backbone.
 Next up:

-1. Swap static json and with a standalone node.js server
+*Add simple gallery
-2. Build a simple update GUI for it.
+*Swap static json and with a standalone node.js server *Build a simple update GUI for it.

 www.henriknorberg.net